LasTesis: Legal Problems

 On May 27, 2020, they collaborated with Russian feminist art collective Pussy Riot on a video titled "Manifesto Against Police Violence / RIOT x LASTESIS."
 Ironically, their message resulted in an immediate backlash from Chilean authorities.
 After the video was published, the police sued LASTESIS for allegedly "inciting violence" against their institution.
 On 6 June 2020 Carabineros de Chile filed a complaint against the collective.
 Police claimed to have felt intimidated and fearful of attacks after the performance outside a police station.
 When asked for more evidence by the prosecutor, they investigated "Un violador en tu camino," which resulted in a second lawsuit filed with what the police felt was "stronger evidence" of hate speech.

-The LASTESIS Collective commented the following about the case:
+colectivo LASTESIS commented the following about the case:

 “They want us in the kitchen, confined to the tedium of the domestic, to the private sphere, silenced, invisible.
 They want to make us return to that place of subordination to which we have historically been confined”, adding that “This only demonstrates the systematic abuse of power by this institution, equating poetry with the true violence which they perpetrate, denying the space to metaphors, art, activism and the legitimate denounce that since October the people have been shouting everywhere.”

 On 4 January 2021, Judge Ingrid Alveal dismissed the case against LASTESIS, specifying the artistic nature of the collective and confirming that there was no evidence linking the group and their statements to violence against the police.

-In response to the verdict, Paula Cometa, Lea Caceres, Sibila Sotomayor and Dafne Valdes, expressed hope that no other artistic group or performer in Chile would face legal proceedings because of their work, stating “We also hope that public resources will be invested in fighting against the impunity of sexual abusers, rapists.”
+In response to the verdict LASTESIS expressed hope that no other artistic group or performer in Chile would face legal proceedings because of their work, stating “We also hope that public resources will be invested in fighting against the impunity of sexual abusers, rapists.”